walterpg/google-drive-sync/docs2/install/portable.md

 Portable installation is required when the KeePass program is run from a removable storage device, such as a USB drive.
-This is convenient mostly for those who wish to use KeePass with multiple computers, without having to install KeePass on each of those computers.
+This is convenient mostly for those who wish to use KeePass with multiple computers, without installing it on each of those computers.

 This installation method is generally recommended only for advanced users.
 It requires diligence to ensure [system requirements](require) are met for